tintoverano/Spotify_to_SongWhip_to_Viber/README.md

 workflow:

-1. select a song in Spotify
+1. select a song in Spotify by clicking on it
 2. hit the shortcut
 3. wait
 4. if all is OK hit enter in Viber to send the SongWhip link